brendandawes/PlasticPlayer/README.md

 The controller is what you can build with this repo.
 The controller uses 35mm photographic slides with NFC stickers to play anything on Spotify.
 This uses an Espruino Wifi board.
 Of course you don't have to use 35mm slides — it could be anything you can put an NFC sticker onto.

 When you power up the Plastic Player the Espruino connects to your WiFi network and pulls down data in the form of a JSON file — I use Airtable as a simple solution but you could use anything, even a flat text file, as long as it's JSON formatted in the correct way.
 This JSON file contains a list of NFC tag ids with matching Spotify URIs — these are your albums.
-When you place an album (slide) into Plastic Player, the Espruino sees the NFC tag consults the list of tags in the JSON file.
+When you place an album (slide) into Plastic Player, the Espruino sees the NFC tag and looks-up that tag in the JSON file.
 When it finds a match it sends the corresponding Spotify URI to the Musicbox over wifi and then starts that track list playing.
 Plastic Player also includes controls for play/pause and skip (next track).

 Raspberry Pi
 ------------